Noisy-QSMOTE: Robustness Analysis of Quantum SMOTE under Quantum-Inspired Noise for Condition Monitoring and Fault Classification in Industrial and Energy Systems: Experimental Results

-The noisy-evaluation results shown in Fig. \ref{fig:noisy_d1}–\ref{fig:noisy_d4} provide a detailed assessment of the robustness of classical ML models under multiple quantum-inspired noise channels, namely BF, PF, BPF, DP, AD, and PD, across four fault-diagnostic datasets.
+The noisy-QSMOTE results shown in Fig. \ref{fig:noisy_d1}–\ref{fig:noisy_d4} provide a detailed assessment of the robustness of classical ML models under multiple quantum-inspired noise channels, namely BF, PF, BPF, DP, AD, and PD, across four fault-diagnostic datasets.
 On the SPID (Fig. \ref{fig:noisy_d1}), SVM consistently emerges as the most noise-resilient classifier, maintaining high accuracy even at extreme noise levels with only marginal fluctuations.
 RF and LR also demonstrate stable behavior, with only minor performance degradation as noise strength increases.
 In contrast, NB and DT exhibit pronounced sensitivity, particularly under depolarizing and damping noise, which introduce the strongest corruption effects.
 Among the noise models, depolarizing noise has the most disruptive impact overall, while phase-damping noise proves to be the least harmful, especially for margin-based and ensemble learners.
-These findings suggest that classifiers based on global margin optimization or ensemble averaging are fundamentally more resilient to random perturbations in this dataset.
+These findings suggest that classifiers based on global margin optimization or ensemble averaging are more capable of handling the distributional variations introduced by noisy-QSMOTE-generated samples in this dataset.
 The CWRUBD (Fig. \ref{fig:noisy_d2}) shows that all classical models are significantly more resilient than SPID, indicating the data's inherent separability.
 RF and DT attain near-saturated accuracy across all noise channels, demonstrating nearly full invariance even at the highest noise probability.
 SVM and LR retain continuously excellent performance with relatively minor oscillations, whereas NB shows significant susceptibility to BF and BPF noise.
-Overall, the findings indicate that CWRUBD is less susceptible to quantum-inspired noise, and that both ensemble and linear classifiers may effectively maintain discriminative structure despite extreme perturbations.
+Overall, the findings indicate that CWRUBD is less susceptible to quantum-inspired noise and that both ensemble and linear classifiers may effectively maintain discriminative structure despite extreme perturbations.